 - Tip: If enhanced profile list views are enabled for your organization, you can change permissions for multiple profiles from the list view. - 1.
 From Setup, enter Profiles in the Quick Find box, then select Profiles. - 2.
 Select the profile you want to change. - 3.
 On the profile detail page, click Edit.

 Available in: Professional, Enterprise, Performance, Unlimited, Developer, and Database.com Editions

 Custom Profiles available in: Professional, Enterprise, Performance, Unlimited, and Developer Editions

-To edit profiles:
+To edit app and system permissions in profiles: